andrewoma/dexx/README.md

 #### Status
 * Scala's HashSet, TreeSet, HashMap, TreeMap & Vector have been ported
-* Helper classes for construction and adapters to java.util equivalents is largely complete
+* Helper classes for construction and adapters to java.util equivalents are largely complete

 #### Roadmap
 * Complete helper classes and adapters for existing implementations